NMillard/dapr-demo/DaprDemo/topics/Building-applications.md

     }
     ```

-The none-dapr specifics are now done.
+The none-Dapr specifics are now done.
 Let's shift our focus on creating a component configuration and setting things up to work with the
 Configurations building block.

 ### Setting up the configuration component